 The fifth year senior residents assume the title of chief surgical resident.
 The entire year is spent performing index operative cases, and managing selected patients from the various surgical services.
 This unique operative experience affords the chief resident the opportunity to tailor the operative experience to his/her career objective.
 The heavy volume of operative cases at Huntington Hospital allows the chief resident to be involved with the operative treatment of patients on many services, while maintaining pre-operative and postoperative responsibility.
-The chief resident takes trauma call as a senior surgeon in the hospital one-two times per week, has provisional attending staff privileges, and can admit patients under the direction of the attending staff.
+The chief resident takes trauma call as a senior surgeon in the hospital one-two times per week and can admit patients under the direction of the attending staff.
 He/she works closely with the program director to supervise, evaluate and teach junior residents and students.
 Administrative duties include preparation of on-call schedule, daily rounds, and coordination of conferences.

 The attending surgical staff permits residents to assume responsibility and perform technical procedures commensurate with their experience, competence, respect and mutual trust.
 In general, this increases yearly with added experience, judgment and ability.

 Research Paper Presentation